Team-Penguinos/ggTracker/README.md

     * [x] Secret key must be generated.
     * [x] Get the game details for a list of top games.
     * [x] Get the game names for a list of top games.
+    * [ ] Get the game poster for the list of top games.
 * **Parse**
     * [x] Parse must be set up.